entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - State 0 is mainly present in asterolepids.
 Almost all the bothriolepids should be 1.

+> - The coding of *Songmingolepis conspicilatus* is ?.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is 0.

 105. Orbital facet of nuchal plate: narrow (0); broad (1).
 > Newly added by Zhu